 Pam Wilson served as the Director for FireWise of Southwest Colorado (now known as Wildfire Adapted Partnership) from October 2008 to December 2018.
 Pam is a 2015 recipient of a Wildfire Mitigation Award.

 Mike Caggiano joined the FACO board in February 2020.
 He is a Research Associate working with the Colorado Forest Restoration Institute since 2014.
 Mike’s interests involve understanding the social and organizational constructs that impact our ability to manage fire in Wildland Urban Interface areas.
 His specific areas of expertise include geospatial mapping and remote sensing, facilitating cross jurisdictional firefighter training and cooperation, and supporting prescribed fire applications.
 He has supported the development of Potential Operational Delineations (PODs) for fire management and is an active participant in the Colorado Prescribed Fire Council.
 Mike holds an M.A. degree in Geography, and received his PhD in Forest Science from Colorado State University .

 Fire Adapted Colorado Liaisons

-Jonathan Bruno is the Chief Operations Officer for both the the National non-profit Coalitions & Collaboratives (CoCo) and the Coalition for the Upper South Platte (CUSP).
+Jonathan Bruno is the Chief Operations Officer for both the the National non-profit Coalitions & Collaboratives (CoCo).
 He was a founding board member of Fire Adapted Colorado and served as a Chair of the organization, moving into a liaison role as his work has transitioned more to the national scale.
+Jonathan is also a National lead for Community Mitigation Assistance Teams.

 Jonathan began his career with Coalition for the Upper South Platte (CUSP) as a field technician, leading volunteer events in the Hayman Fire area and beginning a fledgling forestry program in the upper south platte watershed.
 As COO for CUSP, Jonathan worked to build a robust forestry program managing two slash sites, a biomass facility, and operated a fuels reduction program treating approximately 1,000 acres annually, led an eight-person wildland fire team, and developed and led numerous CWPPs and initiatives.